 - Lane drifting

-- Driving under the influence of alcohol or drugs
+- Driving under the influence of alcoholic beverages, prescription medications, or illicit drugs

 - Load shifting

-- Improperly loaded vehicles
+- Improperly loaded motor vehicles

-- Ongoing medical bills
+- Current medical bills and emergency services

-- Funding for any future physical therapy, rehabilitation and additional surgeries
+- Funding for any future physical therapy, rehabilitation, and additional surgeries

 - The lost potential of wage earnings in the future due to injury